meghanad1/Face-Mask-detection/README.md

 # Face-Mask-detection using Multi task learning

 ## Overview
-We implement an approach to predict two objectives in the multitask set up
+We use multi-task learning approach for the following objectives

 i) The primary task to detect faces that have their masks worn correctly or incorrectly